alamin00006/independent-service-provider/README.md

 * Into about page my photo and short descrioption about me
 * Into Login page Login Form and this authentication

-## My Website in usage framework or libary:
+## My Website in usage framework or library:
 * Valina Css
 * React Boostrap
 * React Router